Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Timing (estimate)

-It usually takes 6 to 8 weeks for a Foreign Investor to obtain FIA and complete the incorporation.
+It usually takes six (6) to eight (8) weeks for a Foreign Investor to obtain a FIA and another four (4) weeks to complete the incorporation.

 Main costs, including registration and similar fees (excluding legal fees)

-The main costs are the lawyers/CPA fees and registration fee (1/4,000 of the paid-in capital).
+The main costs are the lawyers/CPA and registration fees (1/4,000 of the paid-in capital).

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-If any special license is required for the intended business, application for the special licenses with the relevant competent authorities and additional time would be required.
+If any special license is required for the intended business, an application for the special licenses with the relevant competent authorities and additional time would be required and would cost additional time.

 Minimum number of incorporators / shareholders and residency requirements